Professional Care When You Need It Most

 Our eye care team at IndividualEyes has the knowledge, experience, and compassion to treat you or your loved ones for various eye emergencies.
 Even if you’re not sure something constitutes an eye emergency, give us a call and one of our team members can advise you on what to do.

-Call us for an eye exam when you need help.
+Don’t put your eyes at risk.
+Call us when you need help.

 Symptoms of an Eye Emergency